 What’s that?
 You want the DBA stamp of approval?

-You don’t have to look to hard to find blog posts of DBAs annoyed with vendor gaffes.
-There are some great vendors who really understand their destination database environment.
+You don’t have to look too hard to find blog posts of DBAs annoyed with vendor gaffes.
+Some great vendors really understand their destination database environment.
 They go out of their way to make sure their client properly backs up and maintains the environment.
-They performance test and look at best practices.
+They do performance tests and look at best practices.
 There are a lot who don’t.

-I’ve worked as a consultant for a vendor who wanted to do a better job in helping their customers handle the SQL Server environment they ship their app on.
-I’ve worked full time for a vendor who didn’t.
-I can tell you that my experience with the latter was early on in my career as a tech support engineer and I got a lot of painful calls from customers up a creek.
+I’ve worked as a consultant for a vendor who wanted to do a better job helping their customers handle the SQL Server environment they ship their app on.
+I’ve worked full-time for a vendor who didn’t.
+I can tell you that my experience with the latter was early on in my career as a tech support engineer, and I got a lot of painful calls from customers up a creek.
 Customers who maybe would have been better off with some prescriptive guidance…

 But We Don’t Own Their Environment!

 I know.
 But you didn’t tell the client that they really needed a DBA to look over their SQL Server environment, did you?
 You might have even marketed it as “so easy!
 A few clicks and our installation is complete!”.
 I’m not saying you should own their environment.
 I’m not saying you should coddle each customer and play the role of DBA.
 I am saying that you should…

 Care Enough To Do It Right

 That’s right.
 I’m appealing to your heart.
 Though, if you do a great job, it becomes marketing and word of mouth advertising.
 You’ll also be able to receive less “basic” support calls or deal with upset customers who got in trouble because of database issues.
 What about the lost business because of clients talking to other potential clients?
 Or IT staff commiserating with IT staff at user group meetings?
 Now I’m appealing to your bottom line, I hope?